tvarit-foggy/grafana.org/content/blog/2019-03-18-grafanacon-recap.md

 excerpt = "The rest of the city may still have been in a post-Oscars haze, but nearly 300 monitoring mavens gathered in downtown L.A. bright and early on Feb.
 25 to kick off GrafanaCon 2019."
 +++

-The rest of the city may still have been in a post-Oscars haze, but nearly 300 monitoring mavens gathered in downtown L.A. bright and early on Feb.
+The rest of the city may still have been in a post-Oscars haze, but over 350 monitoring mavens gathered in downtown L.A. bright and early on Feb.
 25 to kick off GrafanaCon 2019.
 The next two days were filled with 40+ talks, including Grafana end user stories from companies like [Bloomberg](https://www.youtube.com/watch?v=9wrI2iwbP94) and [Tinder](https://www.youtube.com/watch?v=BdgT4cTjpjQ).
 The second day’s schedule allowed attendees to choose from multiple deeper-dive tracks such as cloud native observability, real-time analytics in IoT, and Grafana itself (getting the most out of it and extending it).

 Here are some highlights and takeaways from the conference: